-Last week, we polled Earth911 readers to find out if they chose locally-sourced pet food for their four-legged friends.
-In the interest of full disclosure, our informal homepage poll is more of a just-for-fun question than a scientific survey.
+In July 2012, we polled Earth911 readers to find out if they chose locally-sourced pet food for their four-legged friends.
+In the interest of full disclosure, our informal homepage poll was more of a just-for-fun question than a scientific survey.
 But nevertheless, we were a bit surprised by what we found.
 After five days, a mere 3 percent of respondents said they opted for local pet food.

 We couldn’t help but wonder why our community of readers, who tend to prefer locally-produced products for themselves, didn’t go local when it came to pet food.
 After much deliberation, we concluded that the answer is simple: most people simply don’t know that local pet food resources exist in their area.